Jammy2211/PyAutoLens/docs/overview/overview_7_multi_wavelength.rst

 Multi-wavelength lens modeling offers a number of advantages:

-- It provides a wealth of additional information to fit the lens model, especially if the source changes its appears across wavelength.
+- It provides a wealth of additional information to fit the lens model, especially if the source changes its appearance across wavelength.

 - It overcomes challenges associated with the lens and source galaxy emission blending with one another, as their brightness depends differently on wavelength.